Quantumgame/quantum-ml/log.md

 ## 12th May 2017
 I realised that the charge stability diagram I was plotting was all wrong.
 CS diagrams are in terms of the two gate voltages and not the lead potentials.

+## 16th May 2017
+Developing code for the Markov chain model to produce I-V for single quantum dot.